 September was filled with practices for and then performances of Antony and Cleopatra through our local Shakespeare company, Orangemite Studios, where she and her friend Nash were cast as Cleopatra’s attendants.

 We also started rehearsals for “Macbeth of the Dead,” a Macbeth retelling with zombies.
-As I said before, nothing could be more in Sarah’s wheelhouse than Macbeth and zombies.
-This one is through Weary Arts Group, one of the coolest groups Sarah has worked with so far; she’ll be one of the leads, Malcolm, the son of King Duncan (Duncan, of course, getting murdered by Macbeth early on).
+As I said before, nothing could be more in Ashar’s wheelhouse than Macbeth and zombies.
+This one is through Weary Arts Group, one of the coolest groups Ashar has worked with so far; she’ll be one of the leads, Malcolm, the son of King Duncan (Duncan, of course, getting murdered by Macbeth early on).

 Other Shakespeare stuff this month included: